-Many colour schemes used to display astronomical intensity images do not
+Many colour schemes used to display astronomical intensity images do

-for intermediate data values, which are perceived as
+using yellow/green for intermediate data values, which are perceived as

-I have written up the implementation of a colour scheme -- called
+I have written up the implementation of a colour scheme – called

 This colour scheme is described in more detail in: